clarech712/testsuite/bin2/README.md

 There are eponymous `.py` files that do the heavy lifting.
 The shell scripts take care of the `module load`ing and `module purge`ing around that.

+### Current state of `testapp` and `testsuite`

+My last few days were spent trying to minimize the difference between running `./testsuite all` from [bin](../bin) and `bin2` respectively, i.e. all modules default version versus all modules all versions.
+See [diff.txt](diff.txt) for an incomplete but potentially helpful summary.

 ### `create_tables`

 ```